skiphansen/libDrawOWM/README.md

 rather than building from source it is important to be able to configure the language and measurement units at run time rather than compile time.

+If you would like to help test the OpenEPaperLink OWM support a Beta release is available.
+Installation instructions can be found [here](https://github.com/skiphansen/OpenEPaperLink/wiki/Installing-OpenWeatherMap-Beta).

 ## Example 800 x 480 (7.4") screen layout

 <img width="1265" height="845" alt="image" src="https://github.com/user-attachments/assets/a369f6de-06bc-40f8-95a8-dbbfd61dfe6b" />